Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Maret 2025 23.34.07 UTC
+- WIB: Jumat, 14 Maret 2025 00.24.36 UTC
-- WITA: Jumat, 14 Maret 2025 00.34.07 UTC
+- WITA: Jumat, 14 Maret 2025 01.24.36 UTC
-- WIT: Jumat, 14 Maret 2025 01.34.07 UTC
+- WIT: Jumat, 14 Maret 2025 02.24.36 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology